langchain-ai/reply_gAI/README.md

 ## How it works

-Reply gAI uses LangGraph to create a workflow that mimics a Twitter user's writing style.
-Here's how the system operates:
+Reply gAI uses LangGraph to create a workflow that mimics a Twitter user's writing style:

 1. **Tweet Collection**
    - Uses the [Arcade API X Toolkit](https://docs.arcade-ai.com/integrations/toolkits/x) to fetch Tweets over the past 7 days from a specified Twitter user